Migrating Synchronous Loops to Web Workers Safely

 const payload = new Float64Array(1e6);

-// Structured clone fallback (safe but CPU/memory intensive)
+// Structured clone fallback (safe but CPU/memory intensive for large data)

 worker.postMessage(JSON.stringify(largeObject));